 Sewer system evaluations use various methods of inspection or televising with a camera or other technology to provide a glimpse of what’s going on within a sanitary sewer system.
-Use of the NAASCO Pipeline Assessment Certification Program (PACP), which is the industry standard for coding on system conditions and defects, helps maintain evaluation consistency over time.
+Using the NAASCO Pipeline Assessment Certification Program (PACP), the industry standard for coding on system conditions and defects helps maintain evaluation consistency over time.

 Acoustic Blockage Detection (Sewer Line-Rapid Assessment Tool or SL-RAT)

 Acoustic blockage detection can be a cost-effective way to get a preliminary report on the condition of your sanitary sewer system.
-Using an acoustic transmitter and signal receiver, sound waves are sent through sewer pipes in rapid succession to gather information on pipe conditions.
+Using an acoustic transmitter and signal receiver, sound waves are sent through sewer pipes rapidly to gather information on pipe conditions.

-While it doesn’t pick up small defects or provide information on the specific type of issue present in a pipe, it does help determine potential areas of concern for further inspection.
+While it doesn’t pick up minor defects or provide information on the specific type of issue present in a pipe, it does help determine potential areas of concern for further inspection.

-“It’s a relatively new, quick, and easy to use technology that’s worth considering, especially if funding is limited,” Farrand says.
+“It’s a relatively new, quick, and easy-to-use technology worth considering, especially if funding is limited,” Farrand says.

 Multi-Sensor Inspection (MSI)

 For larger collection systems such as the Des Moines Metro’s WRA Fourmile Creek Sewer Interceptor, MSI is advantageous for instances where higher flows prevent televising using standard crawler-based equipment.
-Floating through a sewer pipe, MSI gathers HDTV, laser, and sonar data on system conditions.
+By floating through a sewer pipe, MSI gathers HDTV, laser, and sonar data on system conditions.

 Prioritizing Sewer System Rehabilitation

 Armed with knowledge of current sewer system conditions, the next step is to establish goals for rehabilitation.
-Naturally, serious defects or deterioration should take priority over less serious issues.
-However, it’s important to keep in mind that there could be more going on than what meets the eye.
+Naturally, severe defects or deterioration should take priority over less serious issues.
+However, it’s important to remember that there could be more than what meets the eye.

-“Whether your goal is to repair structural damage, reduce I/I [inflow and infiltration], improve capacity, or a combination of everything, you’ll want to carefully review all system concerns,” notes Farrand.
-“Minor defects can lead to much bigger problems and things can escalate quickly.”
+“Whether your goal is to repair structural damage, reduce I/I [inflow and infiltration], improve capacity, or a combination of everything, you’ll want to review all system concerns carefully,” notes Farrand.
+“Minor defects can lead to much bigger problems, and things can escalate quickly.”

 Constant innovation within the industry has led to an extensive array of sanitary sewer rehabilitation techniques.
 Working with a skilled team of professionals will help guide informed decisions for successful sewer rehab.
-Some common, tried and true methods of sewer rehab to consider include:
+Some common tried and proper methods of sewer rehab to consider include:

-Use of a chemical grout for sanitary sewer system rehab is a relatively low-cost option with a great deal of flexibility, making it applicable in many situations.
+Using a chemical grout for sanitary sewer system rehab is a relatively low-cost option with great flexibility, making it applicable in many situations.

 “Because it’s a chemical grout, there’s a tremendous amount of variability in the different chemicals that can be used to solve different issues depending on the desired result,” explains Farrand.
-“There are grouts that set in five seconds and others that set in 12 hours.
-Some that like water and some that don’t.
+“There are grouts set in five seconds and others set in 12 hours.
+Some like water, and some don’t.
 It all depends on the needs and goals of each unique situation.”

 Acrylamide and polyurethane grout are just two of many grout variations and types.
 Working with an experienced professional is essential to select the appropriate grout for your specific sewer system issues.

 Ideal grout applications include open joints, small holes, leaks, I/I reduction, manholes, and lateral infiltration.
 Grouting can also work well with other rehabilitation methods that provide structural improvements, which grout can’t on its own.
-For lateral cracking, large voids, or areas with continuing soil movement, the effectiveness of grout can be limited.
-With the right application and the correct grout, the average service life expectancy of chemical grouting for sewer system rehabilitation can be 20-25 years.
+The effectiveness of grout can be limited for lateral cracking, large voids, or areas with continuing soil movement.
+With the proper application and the correct grout, the average service life expectancy of chemical grouting for sewer system rehabilitation can be 20-25 years.

 Cured-in-Place-Pipe (CIPP) Lining

-CIPP lining has been around since the 70s and has become a common means of sanitary sewer pipe rehabilitation.
-It utilizes a textile liner that’s impregnated with liquid resin before being inverted into an existing pipe with air pressure.
+CIPP lining has been around since the 70s and has become a standard sanitary sewer pipe rehabilitation method.
+It utilizes a textile liner impregnated with liquid resin before being inverted into an existing pipe with air pressure.
 Next, steam or hot water is used to cure the liner, creating a new, corrosion-resistant pipe wall with an expected service life of 50 years.

-Minor to moderate structural defects, offsets, protrusions, cracks, root intrusions, and some I/I reduction are optimal applications for CIPP lining.
-However, if water is seeping in at a service tap, CIPP lining won’t be effective in reducing I/I due to the opening made in the liner at the service tap location.
-In terms of I/I, CIPP lining is better suited for addressing issues with joints and cracks.
+Minor to moderate structural defects, offsets, protrusions, cracks, root intrusions, and some I/I reduction is optimal for CIPP lining applications.
+However, if water is seeping in at a service tap, CIPP lining won’t effectively reduce I/I due to the opening made in the liner at the service tap location.
+Regarding I/I, CIPP lining is better suited for addressing issues with joints and cracks.
 Depending on system conditions, grouting or root removal may be necessary before CIPP lining can occur.